 Before I get into the student responses, I want to share how our Middle School (grades 5-8) handled remote teaching.
 The middle school was ready to start full-time distance education within three days of the closure.
 Every student was provided with a Chromebook and those who needed them, also got hotspots to hook up to the internet.

 We are a far-flung rural Wisconsin community and the internet is spotty in many homes throughout the district.
 All teachers delivered content to students through email or Schoology by 8:00 every morning.
 Most made videos or included very specific instructions.

-While I am the principal at the elementary school that feeds the middle school, not of the middle school itself, I not only have close contact with the principal and teachers there and two of my own children attend it.
-(I have middle school teaching experience too.)
+While I am the principal at the elementary school that feeds the middle school, not of the middle school itself, I not only have close contact with the principal and teachers there – two of my own children attend it.
+(I’ve also been a middle school teacher.)

 In addition to the information provided by the students, I have some insight into how remote learning went from professional and parental lenses.
 I was impressed with how well it all came together.
 That said, distance learning, no matter how well done, is a huge challenge.

 To kick-start student thinking, I asked them to rank how well they liked distance learning on a scale of one to ten.
 The results are below.